Donald Trump Boasts That He Could Win Afghanistan War ‘In A Week’

 “If we wanted to fight a war in Afghanistan and win it, I could win that war in a week.
 I just don’t want to kill 10 million people,” said Trump, according to Politico.

 “I have plans on Afghanistan that if I wanted to win that war, Afghanistan would be wiped off the face of the Earth.
 It would be gone.
-It would be over in — literally in ten days.
+It would be over in — literally in 10 days.
 And I don’t want to do that.
 I don’t want to go that route.”

 The president called the conflict “ridiculous” and said it helped turn America into the world’s “policemen.”